 What skills will I gain?

-You will develop practical skills, using tools and equipment to create products; you will solve problems relating to food design, develop the ability to think independently, carry out and analyse research, present work and make plans to enhance your time management.
+You will solve problems relating to serving food safely, develop the ability to think independently, carry out and analyse case studies, present work and make plans to enhance your time management.

 What could I do at the end of my course?

-Being a chef is not an option as this is not a catering qualification, though it can lead directly to further study in Design Technology.
-You could choose from a wide range of higher education courses including Consumer Service Management, Product Design, Resource Management and Nutrition.
-This could lead to careers including teaching, manufacturing, retail and management.
+Being a chef is not an option as this is not a catering qualification, though it can lead directly to further study in many areas linked to Food.
+It is recognised by universities as it is awarded UCAS points and the range of higher education courses include Consumer Service Management, Food Science, Resource Management and Nutrition.
+This could lead to careers including teaching, dietetics, catering, food production, food retail and management.